PyPSA/technology-data/docs/examples/manual_input_usa_v0134.md

 The parser is articulated in the following steps.

-### Command line argument parsing

-Function `CommonsParser.parse_input_arguments()` defines and parses the command-line arguments:

-- `--num_digits` (int, default 4) — number of decimals used when rounding numeric values.
-The default value is 4.
-- `--store_source` (boolean flag) — whether to store the source on the Wayback Machine.
-The default value is `false`.

 ### Read the raw data

 The script reads the raw data available at `src/technologydata/parsers/raw/manual_input_usa.csv` in a `pandas` dataframe.
 It uses `pandas.read_csv(..., dtype=str, na_values="None")`.
 All entries are handled as strings initially except for the `value` column which is converted to float.